Jackery Enters Australian Market to Power a Greener Future

-Beginning in January 2023, the company took its first step into the Australian green energy market with select classic products available to Aussie customers through Amazon.
-Moving forward, Jackery's Australian website is launched today, February 1, 2023.
+In January 2023, the company took its first step into the Australian green energy market with select products available to Aussie customers through Amazon, with the company's official Australian website launching on February 1, 2023.

-Customers in Australia can now purchase the Solar Generator 1000 Pro and the Explorer 500 portable power station from Jackery through Amazon.

 The Jackery Solar Generator 1000 Pro includes a 1000 Explorer Pro portable power station and two SolarSaga solar panels.
-This best-selling product is fast-charging and convenient to take on the next outdoor adventure.
+This product is fast-charging and convenient to take on an outdoor adventure.

-The Jackery Explorer 500 is a lightweight portable power station that has earned its spot as one of the most affordable and efficient lithium portable power stations on the market.
+The Jackery Explorer 500 is a lightweight portable power station that is one of the most affordable and efficient lithium portable power stations on the market.

 10 Years of Sustainable Energy Innovation

-Jackery has spent the past decade developing a reputation as a global leader in solar power products.
-The company is a worldwide top-seller with over 2 million units sold.
-Its successes have been recognized in over 100 top media outlets including CBS News, and CNN.
+Jackery has over the last decade grown into a global leader in solar power products, having sold over 2 million units worldwide.
+Its successes have been recognized in over 100 media outlets including CBS News, and CNN.
 Last year, Forbes dubbed Jackery's solar generators "the Apple of portable power devices."

-For over ten years, Jackery has been leading the solar industry with innovations that have made portable clean energy more affordable and accessible for consumers.
-The company is steadfast in its mission to contribute to a more sustainable future, and its achievements reflect this dedication.

-At the 2023 Consumer Electronics Show (CES), the company launched two portable solar generators: the 3000 Pro and the 1500 Pro and won four CES Innovation Awards.
+At the 2023 CES, the company launched two portable solar generators: the 3000 Pro and the 1500 Pro and won four CES Innovation Awards.
 Among the winning products was the Jackery LightTent-AIR, which won the Best of Innovation award.

-Jackery is no stranger to winning awards—in 2022 the company's innovative products earned honors at IFA 2022 and ISPO 2022.
-It also took home two prestigious Red Dot Design Awards, highlighting the company's commitment to green energy innovation.

 Making a Contribution to Australia's Green Future

-As is also the case in much of the world, Australia currently faces an unprecedented energy crisis with supply issues causing pricing spikes that have affected everyone.
+Australia currently faces an unprecedented energy crisis with supply issues causing severe pricing spikes.

-Chris Bowen, the Australian Minister for Climate Change and Energy, has admitted that the country isn't sufficiently prepared for the current challenges, as well as those which it will face in the future.
-In the coming year, Australians could face energy price increases of up to 18 percent.
+Chris Bowen, the Australian Minister for Climate Change and Energy, has admitted that the country isn't sufficiently prepared.
+This year, Australians could face energy price increases of up to 18 percent.

-Multiple factors have contributed to these price hikes, including COVID-19, the situation in Ukraine, supply shortages, and an overreliance on coal.
-Because the problem is so multi-faceted, the solution must be as well.
+Factors have included COVID-19, the situation in Ukraine, supply shortages, and an overreliance on coal.
+Because the problem is so multi-faceted, the solution must be too.

+With its affordable range of portable, green energy products, Jackery aims to be a part of that solution.

 About Jackery